saiganesh1976/Pets-health-monitoring-system/README.md

 ## Components Used

-1.ADXL335 Accelerometer Module
+- ADXL335 Accelerometer Module
-2.Accelerometer ADXL335 sensor
+- Accelerometer ADXL335 sensor
-3.ECG Electrodes
+- ECG Electrodes
-4.Connecting Wire Jumper Wires
+- Connecting Wire Jumper Wires
-5.DS18B20 Waterproof temperature sensor
+- DS18B20 Waterproof temperature sensor
-6.Lithium Ion Battery 3.7V 2500mAh 18650
+- Lithium Ion Battery 3.7V 2500mAh 18650
-7.NodeMCU ESP8266
+- NodeMCU ESP8266
-8.Pulse senor
+- Pulse senor
-9.AD8232 ECG Sensor Kit	X 1
+- AD8232 ECG Sensor Kit
-10.Vector board
+- Vector board

 ## Introduction:
 As the healthcare industry continues to embrace the digital era and advance remote patient monitoring, it’s no surprise that this technology is also transforming the pet health industry.
 The wireless pet wearables industry has expanded from location trackers to include solutions powered by IoT technologies that help owners monitor their pet’s health.